-Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRO)
+Ministry of Forests, Lands, Natural Resource Operations and Rural Development

-FNLRO manages the Licence of Occupation under which the CVRD leases the Seal Bay Forest lands.
-This licence allows the CVRD to use and occupy the Seal Bay Forest lands for regional park purposes only.
+FNLRO is responsible for the stewardship of Provincial Crown land and natural resources as well as the protection of B.C's archeological and heritage resources.
+FLNRO is the governing body which manages the Licence of Occupation under which the CVRD leases the Seal Bay Forest lands.
+This licence allows the CVRD to use and occupy the Seal Bay Forest lands for park purposes only.
 It does not grant the CVRD exclusive use and occupancy of the land.